 When you sign up as a publisher with Rakuten Advertising, you are asked to select a legal entity (or business type).
 Ultimately, this decision is up to you, your accountant, and legal team.
 Though we don't make individual recommendations, we provide general information below to give your team some basic context.
-Learn more about the sign-up process in our step-by-step guide.
+Learn more about the sign-up process.

-- Individual - Select this option if your business is not incorporated.
+Select “Individual” if your business is not incorporated.
 This option is typically for independent contractors, consultants, or freelancers.
 Registering as an individual business will require that you provide a valid US social security number.

-- Partnership - Select this option if your business is incorporated as a partnership and you report your business income and expenses on form 1065.
+Select “Partnership” if your business is incorporated as a partnership and you report your business income and expenses on form 1065.
 Partnerships are incorporated businesses.
 Like corporations, partnerships are separate entities from the shareholders.
 Unlike corporations, partnerships must have at least one general partner who assumes unlimited liability for the business.
 Partnerships must have at least two shareholders.
 Partnerships distribute all profits and losses to their shareholders without regard for any profits retained by the business for cash flow purposes.

-- LLC - Select this option if your business is incorporated as a Limited Liability Company (LLC).
+Select “LLC” if your business is incorporated as a Limited Liability Company (LLC).
 The LLC is a state designation.
 At the federal level, an LLC is taxed as a partnership.
 If an LLC chooses, it can be taxed as a corporation at the federal level.

-- LLP - Select this option if your business is a Limited Liability Partnership (LLP).
+Select “LLP” if your business is a Limited Liability Partnership (LLP).
 A Limited Liability Partnership is a type of partnership recognized in a majority of states in the US that protects a partner from personal liability for negligent acts committed by other partners or by employees not under their direct control.
 Many states restrict this type of partnership to professionals, such as lawyers, accountants, architects, and healthcare providers.

-- Nonprofit - Select this option if your business is a nonprofit organization and you report income and expenses on form 990.
+Select “Nonprofit” if your business is a nonprofit organization and you report income and expenses on form 990.
 Nonprofits are corporations formed for a charitable, civic, or artistic purpose.
 Nonprofits are generally exempt from federal and state taxation on their income, and so they are often called "exempt organizations."
 Nonprofits have substantial responsibilities for reporting their activities, income, and assets to ensure that they are in compliance with federal and state laws governing charities.

-- Other - Select this option if your organization does not fall into any of the business type choices.
+Select “Other” if your organization does not fall into any of the business type choices.